bashrc2/epicyon/default_tos.md

 Publication of private information (aka doxxing), such as home address, without the consent of the person to whom the information belongs is not permitted.

 Violent or abusive content will be subject to moderation and is likely to be removed.
+The main exception to this is journalists reporting from war zones or covering civil unrest or protests.

+Cruelty towards animals is not permitted.

 Genocide denial or apologia are not permitted.